SPDX-FileCopyrightText: Copyright (c) 2021-2026 NVIDIA CORPORATION & AFFILIATES. All rights reserved.

 # Assign all edges to CN and VN nodes, respectively

-# sort indices explicitly, as scipy.sparse.find changed from column to
+# Sort indices explicitly (scipy.sparse.find changed from column to

-# number of edges equals number of non-zero elements in the
+# Number of edges equals number of non-zero elements in PCM

 self._num_edges = len(self._vn_idx)